tedslittlerobot/l4-support/docs/functions.md

 array_splice_item(&$haystack, $item, $default = null);
 ```

 Splice the given item from the given array.
-Essentially a macro for array_splice on the result of array_search.
+Essentially a macro for `array_splice` on the result of `array_search`.

 > @TODO add an example